luckyluke1976/cybersecurity-portfolio/GRC/05-dora-compliance-mapping/README.md

   classification and regulatory reporting, the resilience testing programme, and ICT third-party risk (register of information, contractual provisions, concentration risk, exit strategies).
-These are the same three areas flagged as "Beyond ISMS" in Deliverable 03 and as gaps in Deliverable 04.
+These are the same three domains rated *No direct support* in Deliverable 03 and assessed as gaps in Deliverable 04.
 The three documents agree because they describe the same organization.

 - **TLPT status: not currently designated.** Threat-led penetration testing under Articles 26–27 applies to financial entities identified